Time of Our Lives (Pitbull and Ne-Yo song)

 "Time of Our Lives" is a song by American rapper Pitbull and American singer Ne-Yo, from the former's eighth studio album Globalization and the latter's sixth studio album Non-Fiction.
 It was released on November 17, 2014, as the third single from the album by RCA Records.
 The single was produced by Dr. Luke, Cirkut, Michael "Freakin" Everett and Lifted.

-The song mark the fourth joint production for co-producers Dr. Luke and Cirkut with Pitbull (after "Timber", "Wild Wild Love", and "We Are One (Ole Ola)") and third for Ne-Yo (after "She Knows" and T-Pain's "Turn All the Lights On").
+The song marks the fourth joint production for co-producers Dr. Luke and Cirkut with Pitbull (after "Timber", "Wild Wild Love", and "We Are One (Ole Ola)") and third for Ne-Yo (after "She Knows" and T-Pain's "Turn All the Lights On").
 It became Pitbull's most successful single from Globalization, reaching number nine on the US Billboard Hot 100.
 "Time of Our Lives" also went to number one on the US Rhythmic chart.

 Music video

 The music video was first released onto Pitbull's official Vevo channel on December 25, 2014.
 It was directed by Gil Green.
 On January 20, 2015, a behind the scenes video was also released on the channel.
 The video has received over 200 million views, making it 2x Vevo certified.

 The video shows Pitbull and Ne-Yo saving up their spare money to save up for a New Year's Eve party in 1999.
 Pitbull appears in an old school Varsity jacket dancing while Ne-Yo sings along in the crowd of women while sporting a fitted hat and Aviators.
-American singer actress Fergie makes a cameo at the party.
+American singer and actress Fergie makes a cameo at the party.